GENOMEPOP2

 1. Bottlenecks and population expansion scenarios (CEDS, see HowTo 10).

-2. Storing the root sequence (HowTo 11).
+2. How to set the original population sequence (HowTo 11).

 3. Neutral mutation drift equilibrium (HowTo 12).